 A Brief History

 On August 19, 1612, three women from Samlesbury in Lancashire, England were put on trial for witchcraft.
 Just yesterday History and Headlines featured an article about another Lancashire witch trial.
-In this article we present to you the Samlesbury witch trials and also discuss a case of 5 witches who were executed on the same date in Salem, Massachusetts but in 1692.
+In this article, we present to you the Samlesbury witch trials and also discuss a case of five witches who were executed on the same date in Salem, Massachusetts but in 1692.

 The witch hunts in Lancashire are believed by historians to be a result of the Protestant vs. Catholic religious power struggle prevalent at the time; the witch trials being used by Protestants as a tool to reign in Catholics.

-Meanwhile, 80 years later to the day in Salem, Massachusetts, 4 men and 1 woman were hanged as witches, one of whom was a minister.
+Meanwhile, 80 years later to the day in Salem, Massachusetts, four men and one woman were hanged as witches, one of whom was a minister.

 As with the Lancashire witch hunts, many historians believe that the Salem witch hunt was religiously motivated.
 In Salem, for example, there was conflict between adherents to the Church of England and those with Puritan and Calvinist tendencies.